Older couple smiling upon news of AMD treatment

 Health & Well-Being

-On February 17, 2023, during AMD / Low Vision Awareness Month, the United States Federal Drug Administration (FDA) approved the first treatment ever for advanced dry age-related macular degeneration, also referred to as geographic atrophy (GA).
-In clinical trials, the drug, SYFOVRE, slowed progressing GA with an increase in effect over the course of treatment.
-The drug from Appelis is approved for all GA patients and allows for flexibility in dosing from 25 to 60 days.
-The treatment demonstrated a high safety profile following 23,000 injections over 24 months.
-The most common adverse reactions were affected; about 5% of patients were ocular discomfort, floaters and conjunctivial hemorrhage.
+On February 17, 2023, the FDA approved the first-ever treatment for advanced dry age-related macular degeneration (AMD), also known as geographic atrophy (GA).
+In clinical trials, the drug SYFOVRE slowed the progression of GA with an increasing effect over the course of treatment.
+The drug from Apellis is approved for all GA patients and allows for flexibility in dosing from 25 to 60 days.
+The treatment demonstrated a high safety profile following 23,000 injections over 24 months in clinical trials.
+The most common adverse reactions, affecting about 5% of patients, were ocular discomfort, floaters, and broken blood vessels.
+However, a safety update was issued by Apellis a few months after the drug became available.

-Advanced dry-AMD or GA affects 1 million people in the U.S. and 5 million worldwide.
-It is a continuation of the dry macular degeneration, where there is a loss of retinal cells, resulting in blind spots.
+Advanced dry-AMD / GA affects approximately 1 million people in the U.S. and 5 million worldwide.
+It is a continuation of the dry form of macular degeneration, where there is a loss of retinal cells, resulting in blind spots.
 These blind spots usually develop just outside the center of your vision but may progress to involve the center over time.
 Progressive vision loss can lead to legal blindness, impacting independence and quality of life.

 Alternative views of photo through the eyes of patient without and with GA.

-Please note: OE Patients receives no compensation from products or brands mentioned in our content.
+Please note: OE Patients receives no compensation from products or brands mentioned in this publication.

 For comments, questions or feedback, email us, or connect on Facebook or Twitter.
 We would love to hear from you!